ilpop/organic_shop/README.md

 This project is also hosted on Firebase Hosting and can be accessed at the following URL: https://oshop-ec4f0.web.app.
 Contributing

-Contributions to this project are welcome!
-Feel free to fork the repository, make improvements, and submit pull requests.
-Please adhere to the project's coding standards and guidelines.
-License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
 Contact

 If you have any questions or suggestions, feel free to reach out: